YnMgPang/BMS-board_hardware-design/README.md

 # File Structure
 - Readme
-- Complete project package, Altium Designer(.rar)
+- Complete project package, Altium Designer

 # About This Project
 - A "piggyback" PCB board(shield) is developed to be mounted on a Nucleo F429ZI board.